Odiedo123/Tenacity/README.md

 3. Access the app at `http://127.0.0.1:5000`

 ## 🌐 **Live Demo**
-Check out the live version: [Work in Progress]
+Check out the live version: (https://www.tenacity.ct.ws/)

 ## 👤 **User Authentication**
 - **Sign Up / Login:** Users can create accounts and securely log in.